Intermediate Applied Microeconomics

 Course overview

 This course provides tools and deeper understanding of decisions made by individuals and firms as economic agents and how government policy can influence these decisions.
 It builds on Principles of Economics to provide additional breadth and depth needed for those intending to pursue microeconomics fields in subsequent courses.
-It uses fundamental models of economic analysis to develop a basis for evaluating consumer and producer decisions, the efficiency and equity implications of various market structures, and a perspective on the appropriate role of government.
+It uses fundamental models of economic analysis to develops a basis for evaluating consumer and producer decisions, the efficiency and equity implications of various market structures, and a perspective on the appropriate role of government.
 Included are the study of consumer choice, production and cost, market structure, and market failure.

-• Consumers Constraints, Choice And Demand
+• Consumers Constraints, Choice and Demand

-• Firms Technology And Costs
+• Firms Technology and Costs

-• Firms Decisions And Market Types
+• Firms Decisions and Market Types

 Course learning outcomes